Ask @RetailPhil: How to Manage When You Carry the Holiday Season’s Hottest Item

 The mechanics of keeping your consumer happy

 Of course, this is easier said than done.
 When the hot item is gone, you’ll need to set consumer expectations, and offer an experience that will keep consumers coming back.
 There may be some unhappy consumers in your store looking still looking for Hatchimals – do you plan to offer rain-checks?
 Before you do this, check with your brands to make sure they’re going to have the stock in a timely fashion to support that decision.
-Rain-checks aren’t a great option this time of year because, well, you can’t gift wrap a rain-check (let alone place it under a Christmas tree) More importantly, they mean consumers leave your store empty handed.
+Rain-checks aren’t a great option this time of year because, well, you can’t gift wrap a rain-check (let alone place it under a Christmas tree) More importantly, they mean consumers leave your store empty-handed.

 Instead, offer your consumer a comparable item that you think they can be reasonably satisfied with.
 If you have a comparable item to sell, there’s still a high likelihood that it, while not being the ‘hot item of the day’, may stay with the giftee and never makes its way back to your store.
-Keep in mind returns are to be expected – approximately 10% of holiday sales get returned after Christmas.
+Keep in mind returns are to be expected – approximately 10 percent of holiday sales get returned after Christmas.

 It’s an exciting time of year, so interact with consumers and start making sales!
 Having the hottest item on the market in your store presents tons of great sales opportunities.
-Take steps to prepare for this and you’ll be resting happy after the season is finally over.
+Take steps to prepare for this and you’ll be resting happily after the season is finally over.

 Image via Flickr